Banksia Woodlands of the Swan Coastal Plain

 The Banksia Woodlands of the Swan Coastal Plain is a protected sclerophyll community situated in the Swan Coastal Plain, Western Australia that predominantly consists of banksias.
 Listed as endangered under the Environment Protection and Biodiversity Conservation Act 1999, it was once a near-incessant band of large shrub patches around Perth and other nearby coastal areas.

 Geography

-The woodland is associated with the Swan Coastal Plain (and a few neighboring areas) of southwest Western Australia on well drained, poor nutrient soils in dune landforms, especially deep Bassendean and Spearwood sands, or at times on Quindalup sand.
+The woodland is associated with the Swan Coastal Plain (and a few neighbouring areas) of southwest Western Australia on well drained, poor nutrient soils in dune landforms, especially deep Bassendean and Spearwood sands, or at times on Quindalup sand.
 It is also common on sandy colluvium and aeolian sand.
 Before the 19th century, they had a size estimated at 146 hectare, but since then the area has been significantly cleared for farming, housing and related infrastructure, and now 60% of the banksia woodland is lost with small patches remaining.

 Today, the woodlands assist with cooling down temperatures in the encompassing region; collect carbon; filter and keep aquifers (such as drinking water for Perth), in addition to extenuating local flooding, damaging winds, soil loss, and pollution.
 They also provide amenity and recreation, as they feature scenic areas for bushwalking.